NFL free agency: Let the dealing begin, mostly unofficial

 And then there is Jacksonville, which needs everything.

-All four newcomers should be starters.
-Kirk figures to replace DJ Chark as Trevor Lawrence’s top target.
+All six newcomers should be starters.
+Kirk figures to replace DJ Chark as Trevor Lawrence’s top target, while Jones could line up opposite him.
 Scherff has been a dependable blocker when healthy in Washington.
 Oluokun led the Falcons with 192 tackles last season, and Fatukasi is a force against the run.
+Engram is expected to replace James O’Shaughnessy and be the team’s top tight end.